elliott-king/elliott-king.github.io/_posts/2020-09-14-s3-heroku-rails.md

 ## Background

 We will be uploading the file _straight from the frontend_.
 One advantage of this is that it saves us on large requests.
 If we uploaded to the backend, then had the backend send it to S3, that will be two instances of a potentially large request.
-Another advantage is because of Heroku's setup: Heroku has an 'ephemeral filesystem.'
+Another advantage is because of Heroku's setup: Heroku has an "ephemeral filesystem."
 Your files may remain on the system briefly, but they will always disappear on a system cycle.
 You _can_ try to upload files to Heroku then immediately upload them to S3.
 However, if the filesystem cycles in that time, you will upload an incomplete file.
 This is less relevant for smaller files, but we will play it safe for the purposes of this guide.

 Our backend will serve two roles: it will save metadata about the file, and handle all of the authentication steps that S3 requires.
 It will _never_ touch the actual files.